jhpyle/docassemble/_docs/helloworld.md

 From the [Playground], go to the Folders menu and select "Static files."
-(The files are called "[static]" because they do not change, unlike templates, which can be different every time.)
+(The files are called "[static]" because they do not change, unlike templates, which can produce different files every time.)

 ![Static files]({{ site.baseurl }}/img/playground-menu-static.png)